monkeywithacupcake/mern-cupcake/README.md

 #### Sign in users with the Sign In form
 ![SignIn Form Screenshot](/screenshots/signinform.png)

 #### Users go to a dashboard when log in is successful.
-The dashboard shows the currently logged in user, allows adding monkeys, and will show monkeys.
+The dashboard shows the currently logged in user, allows adding monkeys, and will show monkeys as simple cards
 ![Dashboard Screenshot](/screenshots/userdash.png)

 #### Big Deal - if you see this, just go to the routhe `/signout` to clear the authenticated=true